dmbarbour/glas/docs/GlasProg.md

 * `%an.cas.need` - Op must be %pass.
 Expects previously stowed data at top of data stack.
 Asks runtime to prepare for load in the background, caching the data.
 Data may be removed from cache again based on memory pressure.

 Incremental computing:
 * `(%an.memo MemoHints)` - memoize a computation.
 As a minimum viable product, we'll likely start by only supporting 'pure' functions.
-MemoHints TBD.
+MemoHints TBD (likely '%memo.\*' constructors).
 * `%an.checkpoint` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
 In this context, a checkpoint suggests a rollback boundary.
+* *TBD* - support for memoization of control flow.

 Tail-Call Optimization:
-* `%an.tco` - indicates that Operation shall evaluate with bounded call and data stacks.
-(Heap isn't bounded.)
+* `%an.tco` - indicates a subprogram should evaluate with bounded data stack and call stack.
+Reports an error if compiler and optimizer cannot figure out how to make it happen.
-  * `%an.tco.e` - variant for `Env -> Program`, bounded modulo use of methods in `Env`.

 Future development:
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.